py2ai/py2ai.github.io/_posts/2025-11-03-Run-C++-in-Python.md

 ---
+description: Learn how to compile and execute C++ code directly from Python using subprocess and tempfile modules.
+featured-img: 26072022-python-logo
+keywords:
+- Python
+- C++
+- subprocess
+- integration
+- tutorial
 layout: post
+mathjax: false
+tags:
+- python
+- cpp
+- automation
+- interoperability
+- tutorial
 title: Run C++ Code from Python – Step-by-Step Guide
-mathjax: false
-featured-img: 26072022-python-logo
-description: Learn how to compile and execute C++ code directly from Python using subprocess and tempfile modules.
-keywords: ["Python", "C++", "subprocess", "integration", "tutorial"]
-tags: ["python", "cpp", "automation", "interoperability", "tutorial"]
 ---

 # Run C++ Code from Python – Step-by-Step Guide

-### Beginner-Friendly Tutorial – Learn How Python Can Compile and Execute C++ Code
+## # Beginner-Friendly Tutorial – Learn How Python Can Compile and Execute C++ Code

 Python is an incredibly versatile language, but sometimes you might need the speed and performance of C++.
 This tutorial explains how to **run C++ code directly from Python**, making it easy to integrate both languages.
 You’ll learn how to write, compile, and execute a temporary C++ program from a Python script using the **`subprocess`** and **`tempfile`** modules.
 This is a great way to understand cross-language execution and automation using Python!

-## Table of Contents
+## # Table of Contents
 - [Overview](#overview)
 - [Why Run C++ from Python?](#why-run-c-from-python)
 - [Step 1: Writing C++ Code in Python](#step-1-writing-c-code-in-python)